SuperNova76/TopCPToolKit/docs/settings/eventselection.md

 `debugMode`
 :   whether to create an output branch for every single line of the selection cuts.
 The default is `False` (only saves the final decision).

+`cutFlowHistograms`
+:   whether to generate cutflow histograms for the selection cuts (performs a call to [`makeEventCutFlowConfig`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py)).
+The default is `False` (no histograms).

 ## [makeMultipleEventSelectionConfigs](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/blob/main/source/TopCPToolkit/python/EventSelectionConfig.py)

 Performs multiple event selections, split into separate regions and subregions.
 A final logical OR of all region selections is used as event filter.
-The arguments below are the same as for [makeEventSelectionConfig](/settings/eventselection/#makeeventselectionconfig), except for `selectionCutsDict`!
+The arguments below are the same as for [`makeEventSelectionConfig`](/settings/eventselection/#makeeventselectionconfig), except for `selectionCutsDict`!

 `seq`
 :   the config sequence.